 A Founder’s 6-Week Prep Plan If You’re “Not Yet, but Soon”

-If you keep these habits for two months, you’ll either feel enough relief to delay a COO or you’ll have created the conditions in which a fractional COO can multiply your progress.
+If you keep these habits for two months.
+You’ll either feel enough relief to delay a COO or you’ll have created the conditions in which a fractional COO can multiply your progress.

 How to Think About Cost vs. Value at Sub-$1M